focolab/minimo/README.md

 3. **Each of its components can be deployed both on local hardware and in the cloud.** The app's Node server can be run either on a local machine or on a cloud server.
 It supports both local and cloud hosted MongoDB endpoints for metadata storage.
 MinIO is compatible with AWS S3, so it is possible use S3 in place of local hardware for data storage and/or backup.
 This gives users a large degree of control over the costs and operational loads they will incur and over the performance they will achieve.
 4. **It is lightweight enough to be easily extensible.** We intend to continue to add functionality to the app, and we want to allow and encourage our users to do the same!

-This repo contains a [Dockerized](https://www.docker.com/) version of the app that bundles all three components for easy deployment and tinkering.
+This repo contains a [Dockerized](https://www.docker.com/) version of the app that bundles all three components behind a reverse proxy for easy deployment and tinkering.
 We hope that this will allow curious prospective users to get a feel for whether it might suit their needs.

-We're working on streamlining production deployment steps, but in the meantime, if you like it and would like help deploying it for production use, please feel free to reach out to us!
+We're working on formalizing "production" deployment steps, but in the meantime, if you like it and would like help deploying it for production use, please feel free to reach out to us!

 # what can I change?